erelsgl/cvxpy_leximin/README.md

-# cvxpy_leximin
+# CVXPY + Leximin

-Extends [cvxpy](https://github.com/cvxpy/cvxpy) by adding support for optimization in [leximin order](https://en.wikipedia.org/wiki/Leximin_order).
+The `cvxpy_leximin` package extends [cvxpy](https://github.com/cvxpy/cvxpy) by adding support for optimization in [leximin order](https://en.wikipedia.org/wiki/Leximin_order).
+It adds the `Leximin` objective, which takes several expressions as arguments.
+Solving a problem with the `Leximin` objective aims to maximize the smallest objective; subject to this, the next-smallest objective; and so on.

+## Installation

+    pip install cvxpy_leximin

+## Usage example

-It can be used, for example, to find an egalitarian resource allocation:
+Leximin optimization can be used to find an egalitarian allocation of resources among people (see [Egalitarian item allocation](https://en.wikipedia.org/wiki/Egalitarian_item_allocation).)

     import cvxpy, logging
     from cvxpy_leximin import Problem, Leximin